Rice and peas: Caribbean

 Moros y cristianos (also called Moros), which means "Moors and Christians", and congri are Cuban variations.
 Both side dishes resemble and taste similar to Jamaican rice and peas and Haitian diri ak pwa or kongo; however, some of the ingredients are different.
-Moros is usually made with black beans, while congri is made with red beans— which represent the Islamic Moors, with the rice representing Christian Spaniards.
+Moros is usually made with black beans, while congri is made with black or red beans— which represent the Islamic Moors, with the rice representing Christian Spaniards.
 The dish commemorates the Reconquista, and represents how both groups came to live together in the Iberian Peninsula after a long period of battle.
 According to Cuban historian and anthropologist Fernando Ortiz Fernández, congri was adopted from the Haitians who settled in Cuba during the Haitian Revolution.
 Other ingredients include onion, bell pepper, garlic, tomato, bay leaf, cumin, oregano and salt.
 Sometimes, bacon or pork is added.

-Typical Belizean meal— stew chicken with rice and beans.
+Belizean rice and beans with stew chicken.